vippsas/vipps-developers/testdata/README.md

 Please use this test merchant for all development and testing.

-The common merchants below may be used in situations where the dedicated test merchant, for some reason, can not be used.
+The common merchants below may be used in situations where the dedicated test merchant, for some reason, cannot be used.

 | Name               | Org. number | Account number |
 | ------------------ |------------ | -------------- |